Azure-Samples/azure-cosmos-db-cassandra-java-getting-started/README.md

     If ssl_keystore_file_path is not given in config.properties, then by default <JAVA_HOME>/jre/lib/security/cacerts will be used
     If ssl_keystore_password is not given in config.properties, then the default password 'changeit' will be used

-5. Run `mvn clean install` from java-examples folder to build the project.
+5. Run `mvn clean install` from src folder to build the project.
 This will generate cosmosdb-cassandra-examples.jar under target folder.

 6. Run `java -cp target/cosmosdb-cassandra-examples.jar com.azure.cosmosdb.cassandra.examples.UserProfile` in a terminal to start your java application.
    ![Console output](./media/output.png)